samboy/rg32hash/README.md

 Since the code may be hard to read, I explain what some of the code does in the document nanorg32.md (in the “C” directory).

+nanorg32-vertical.c is the code for nanorg32.c reformatted to fit better on a smartphone screen or a business card.

 # pwgen.sh Generate passwords with tinyrg32

 This script can be found in the “C/” directory.